qiita-spots/qiita/qiita_pet/support_files/doc/source/glossary.rst

  * Taxonomic rank is a way of grouping organisms together based on their phenotypic and genotypic similarities.
 This ranking system originally proposed by Carl Linnaeus consists of seven levels: Domain, Kingdom, Phylum, Class, Order, Genus, Species.
 Humans, for examples, are described as Eukarya, Animalia, Chordata, Mammalia, Primate, Hominidae, Homo, H. sapiens.
 In microbiome research, we use sequencing techniques like amplicon sequencing which amplifies the 16s rRNA gene in bacteria to identify and classify microbes into their taxonomic ranks.
  * see also: Taxonomy, Phylogeny, Firmicutes, Proteobacteria, Gammaproteobacteria, Actinobacteria

+* **Unifrac**
+ * Unifrac is a phylogenetic distance metric that compares multiple sample communities based on their locations to each other on the phylogenetic tree.
+The metric lies between a zero and a one: the former being no species are shared between the two samples and the latter being every species is shared between the two samples--meaning they are ecologically exactly the same.
+It measures the distance between communities as the percentage of phylogenetic branch length between the targeted communities.
+Unifrac is a computational tool to compare more than two species together simultaneously using multivariate statistics and nonparametric analyses.
+ * see also: Beta Diversity, Alpha Diversity, Statistical Testings, Biom format, QIIME

+**Lozupone, C., & Knight, R. (2005).
+UniFrac: a New Phylogenetic Method for Comparing Microbial Communities.
+Applied and Environmental Microbiology, 71(12), 8228-8235.**
+**Lozupone, C., Hamady, M., and Knight, R. (2006).
+UniFrac – An online tool for comparing microbial community diversity in a phylogenetic context.
+BMC bioniformatics.
+7:371.**